dguglielmi-git/innovandoliving-mercadopago/README.md

 # InnovandoLiving MercadoPago - (e-Commerce Backend)

-This microservice works as a payment gateway utilizing MercadoPago.
-All transactions ran through it will be registered into the system's database.
+This microservice functions as a payment gateway, using MercadoPago.
+All transactions processed through it will be registered in the system's database.

 ## Getting Started 🚀

-Regardless were you deploy this project, you must be able to set the environment variables that this microservice needs.
-Read the how to install steps in order to have this service online.
+No matter where you deploy this project, you must be able to set the environment variables required by this microservice.
+Please refer to the installation instructions to ensure that this service can be brought online.

 ### Pre-requisites 📋

-It is required to have installed NodeJS.
-You can install it on heroku, docker, aws or any other system that allows you to set environment variables.
+NodeJS must be installed in order to use this service.
+It can be installed on Heroku, Docker, AWS or any other system that allows for setting environment variables.

 ### How to Install 🔧

-After deploy in your selected system, you should define the values for the following environment variables:
+After deploying to your selected system, you will need to define the values for the following environment variables:
 MONGODB_CNN="url of your mongodb database"

 ACCESS_TOKEN="Token from MercadoPago required for its connectivity"